rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 Collection of related knowledge on a given topic??
 He didn't really go into this very well.

+## Realistic view of AI

+* Too optimistic: AI will solve all of humanity's problems creating a utopia
+* Too pessimistic: Super intelligent/sentient killer AI can lead to human extinction
+* Accurate: AI is a powerful tool with limitations.
+We can control potential harms and create tremendous value.

+Limitations of AI

+* Performance limitations
+* Explainability is hard but sometimes doable
+* Biased AI through biased data (e.g. gender, ethnicity, etc.).
+An AI system can easily come to discriminate based on these variables.
+* Adversarial attacks on AI, especially on those making important economic decisions

 ## Glossary

 * **ANI** Artificial narrow intelligence like smart speaker, self-driving car, web search